ubaldot/vim-conda-activate/README.md

 ## Requirements
-You need `conda` and Vim9 and you need to be sure that your `python` environment is set properly.
+You need `conda` and Vim9.<br>

+You also need to be sure that your `python` environment is set properly.
-To verify it, be sure that the command `:echo has('python3')` return `1` and that the command `:python3 print('Hello world')` return `'Hello world'`.
+That is, be sure that the command `:echo has('python3')` return `1` and that the command `:python3 print('Hello world')` return `'Hello world'`.

-If that won't happen, then you most likely have to set the `pythonthreedll` and `pythonthreehome` options in Vim.
+If it won't happen, then you most likely have to set the `pythonthreedll` and `pythonthreehome` options in Vim.
 See `:h pythonthreedll` and `:h pythonthreehome`.